mosadd1X/novelforge-ai/docs/components/epub-formatting.md

 title: EPUB Formatting
 parent: Core Components
 nav_order: 5
-description: "Documentation for the EPUB Formatter that converts generated content into properly formatted ebooks"
+description: 'Documentation for the EPUB Formatter that converts generated content into properly formatted ebooks'
 ---

 # EPUB Formatting

 {: .no_toc }

-The EPUB Formatter is a component of the Ebook Generator that converts generated novel content into properly formatted EPUB files.
+The EPUB Formatter is a component of NovelForge AI that converts generated novel content into properly formatted EPUB files.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---